 Do you have any stories to share about your work?

 "Each year, we hold a memorial for the families of the donated and its recipients.
 I make it a point to attend every year.
 Last year, I brought my wife and people's speeches brought her to tears.
 It is an emotional event and I am honored to be able to attend.
-Stories range from people who had first, second and third degree burns, which without donation from someone's skin, would have died.
-People who had loved ones lost and allowed donation tell their heartfelt stories about their significant other, child or whomever had been taken away before their time."
+Stories range from people who had first, second and third-degree burns, which without donation from someone's skin, would have died.
+People who have lost loved ones and allowed donations tell their heartfelt stories about their significant other, child or whoever had been taken away before their time."

 How can individuals get more involved in different tissue donation programs?

-"Since tissue donation information is not widespread, as of yet, the important thing to consider is how to get people to notice the significance of donating.
+"Since tissue donation information is not yet widespread, the important thing to consider is how to get people to notice the significance of donating.
 People could call hospitals or their local tissue banks to find out how they can help spread the word."